x

 SAVE TO RECIPE BOX ADD TO PLANNER

 Dips are the perfect party foods for anyone who enjoys good food and entertaining!
-This special twist on traditional hummus is healthy, protein rich, and takes less than five to make!
-The avocado hummus and crunchy oatmeal crackers work wonders for a light lunch, appetizer, or snack.
-Avocado provides a pretty color to hummus, but also a light, fresh and sweet taste.
-It is better to finish it the same day as avocado tend to darken very quickly.
+This special twist on traditional hummus is healthy, protein-rich, and takes less than five minutes to make!
+The avocado hummus and crunchy oatmeal crackers make a great light lunch, appetizer, or snack.
+Avocado gives hummus a pretty color and a light, fresh, sweet taste.
+It is better to finish it the same day, as avocados tend to darken very quickly.

 Nina L. Palmer